dslomov/ecmascript-structured-clone/README.md

     1. Let _object_ be a new Array in _targetRealm_.
     1. Set _object_.length to _input_.length.
     1. Set _deepClone_ to true.
-1. Otherwise, if IsCallable( _input_), throw ....
+1. Otherwise, if IsCallable( _input_), throw a DataCloneError exception.
-1. Otherwise, if input.[[ErrorData]] exists, throw...
+1. Otherwise, if input.[[ErrorData]] exists, throw a DataCloneError exception.
-1. Otherwise, if input.[[Clone]] exists, ...
+1. Otherwise, if input.[[Clone]] exists, throw a DataCloneError exception.
-1. Otherwise, if input is an exotic object, throw ...
+1. Otherwise, if input is an exotic object, throw a DataCloneError exception.
 1. Otherwise:
     1. Let _object_ be a new Object in _targetRealm_.
     1. set _deepClone_ to true.